GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ![Screenshot of Walking tips section](documentation/features-walkingtips2.png)

+This information sits as an aside on the Walking Routes page as it links to the main focus of this page.
+On desktops this aside is clearly visible, sitting to the right of the main information.
+However, on smaller screens it's position is change to below the Walking routes information.
+At this point an extra heading and link is provided at the top of the page to alert users to the aside and allow them to navigate straight to the information.
-This section makes clear that fell walking does carry a risk of injury or worse and offers tips to to help users stay safe and increase the enjoyability of their walk.
+This aside makes clear that fell walking does carry a risk of injury or worse and offers tips to to help users stay safe and increase the enjoyability of their walk.
 All tips have been taken from respectable sources who are an authority on the subject (lakedistrict.gov and the lake district mountain rescue association).
 An image has been included to promote being prepared as well as adding to the visual appeal of this section.
 Font awesome icons are used as a visual aid to the main focus of each point.
 A link to Weatherline, where users can find a weather forecast specific to the lake district that includes weather at altitude, is included.
 At the bottom the logo of the Lake District Mountain Rescue Association provides a link to their website where the user can learn more about keeping safe as well as the vital work of the mountain rescue.

 ### Get in touch